backdrop-contrib/fullcalendar_views/README.md

 Views style plugin to render all sorts of date fields as events with FullCalendar 5.x.

-Brand new, work in progress...
+Brand new, work in progress, testing is highly appreciated (not on production sites!).

 ## Installation